outcoldman/docker-splunk-cluster/README.md

 make setup
 ```

-To use Swarm you need to have access to the Docker registry, specify path to registry and path to image using
+To use Swarm you need to have access to the Docker registry, specify path to registry and path to image using.
+If you will not specify anything it will publish image to hub.docker.com/u/$USER/splunk-cluster (create your repo at
+hub.docker.com)

 ```
 export SPLUNK_CLUSTER_DOCKER_IMAGE_PATH=registry.yourcompany.com/$USER
 ```

-Login to your registry
+Login to your registry (if it is required)

 ```
 docker login registry.yourcompany.com